enen92/script.module.thesportsdb/README.md

 ####LiveScores

-Returns next events for a League
+Returns the livescores for soccer
 ```python
 thesportsdb.LiveScores().latestsoccer()
 ```